 He has appeared more than once alongside the likes of Mark Wahlberg, Will Ferrell, Mila Kunis, Ralph Fiennes and many others.

-Indeed, his latest movie, The Ballad of Buster Scruggs, sees him reunited with a few of his former co-star –fellow Irish star Brandan Gleeson, Third Person’s James Franco and an all action horse.
+Indeed, his 2018 movie, The Ballad of Buster Scruggs, sees him reunited with a few of his former co-stars – fellow Irish star Brandan Gleeson, Third Person’s James Franco and an all action horse.